 A list of translators is here for your information.

-Payment is in shekel and cash only, at the counter when you apply.
-You will be given a receipt.
-These fees are non-refundable.]
+Payment is in shekel by credit card only, at the counter when you apply.
+These fees are non-refundable.

 Most of the questions you may have about visas are listed on the France Visas website.
 Consult for example this FAQ, the answer to your question is certainly there.